 When Bloggers Say Goodbye

 I don't get it.
-It costs zero dollars a year to keep your blog on Blogger, a free blog publishing tool from Google, so why would anyone go out of their way to delete months or even years worth of work?
+It costs zero dollars a year to keep your blog on Google Blogger or Blogspot, a free blog publishing tool from Google, so why would anyone go out of their way to delete months or even years worth of work?

 I can understand someone like Jim Hoft deleting his blog at the blogspot address because he moved it to a new publishing platform, although he should have made sure all of his archives were in the new place before redirecting readers to his new home.